-Who are the riders amongst the latest crop of Olympic Equestrians?
-Here's a look at the top Olympic Equestrian contenders from the last decade.
+Who are the top Olympic Equestrian riders?
+Here's a look at some of the greatest equestrian contenders from the last decade.

 01 of 06

-The Beijing Olympics was 'Captain Canada's ' 9th Olympic Games and his experience paid off with a silver medal in the team show jumping.
+The Beijing Olympics was "Captain Canada's" 9th Olympic Games and his experience paid off with a silver medal in the team showjumping.
 Millar rode Dutch bred, In Style.
-Millar rode again in 2012 Olympics at age 68.
+Millar rode again in the 2012 Olympics at age 68.
 Surprisingly, he is not the oldest Olympic Equestrian.
 That honor belongs to dressage rider Hiroshi Hoketsu.
 Millar missed out on the Rio 2016 Olympics because his horse was recovering from an illness.
 Another Millar, his daughter Amy, rode for Canada.

 02 of 06

-After coming out of eight years retirement following the 2000 Syndey Olympics, Mark Todd garnered a lot of attention.
-He's won two golds, a silver and 2 bronze medals and 2 golds and a silver at the World Equestrian Games.
-The eventing community was excited to see if his participation would put New Zealand in 2008 in line for a team medal.
-With Todd and Gandalf as inspiration, it was hoped that the team would be on the podium.
+After coming out of an eight-year retirement following the 2000 Sydney Olympics, Mark Todd garnered a lot of attention.
+He's won two golds, a silver, and two bronze Olympic medals.
+He has also won two golds and a silver at the World Equestrian Games.
+The event community was excited to see if his participation would put New Zealand in line for a team medal in 2008.
+With Todd and Gandalf as inspiration, the New Zealand team hoped to be on the podium.

 03 of 06

-Life long experience with horses combined with hard work and a generous horse have contributed to Madden's show jumping success.
+Lifelong experience with horses combined with hard work and a generous horse has contributed to Madden's showjumping success.
 Madden's show records are impressive.
-She's the worlds most successful female show jumper.
-Madden and 14-year-old Dutch Warmblood gelding Authentic.
+She's the world's most successful female show jumper.
+Madden rides 14-year-old Dutch Warmblood gelding, Authentic.
 This pair helped win a gold medal in 2004.
-They earned an individual bronze medal at the 2008 Olympics in the 2008 Beijing Olympics.
+They earned an individual bronze medal in the 2008 Beijing Olympics.

 04 of 06

 Peters is a three-time Olympian whose accomplishments include a bronze team medal at the 1996 Atlanta Olympics.
-At that time he rode Floriano, a pairing that was a formidable presence on the international dressage circuit.
-In the 2004 Olympics he rode Raval, a ten-year-old Dutch Warmblood gelding who has impressed the judges in freestyle events.
+At that time, he rode Floriano, a pairing that was a formidable presence on the international dressage circuit.
+In the 2004 Olympics, he rode Raval, a 10-year-old Dutch Warmblood gelding who impressed the judges in freestyle events.
 At the Rio Olympics in 2016, Peters was part of the bronze medal dressage team on Legolas 92.Continue to 5 of 6 below.

 05 of 06